moroz/moroz.dev/content/blog/secure-cookie-library-in-go-from-scratch.md

 ---
 title: "Secure cookie library in Go from scratch"
-date: 2025-01-14
+date: 2025-01-26
 slug: "secure-cookie-library-in-go-from-scratch"
-summary: In this post, I show you how to write a "secure cookie" library in Go using AEAD cryptographic primitives.
+summary: In this post, I show you how to write a "secure cookie" library that will encrypt and authenticate payloads using the XChaCha20-Poly1305 AEAD, using the Go programming language.
 lang: en
 draft: yes
 ---